Your Expert Guide to Optimizing Payroll Management Processes

 Businesses manage payroll in many ways: manually, with spreadsheets, or automatically via payroll software.
 Some companies outsource payroll to payroll experts like employers of record (EORs) or professional employer organizations (PEOs).

-Phases of the payroll management process
+Steps of the payroll management process

 - Hours worked